On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type

 \section{\bf Bounds on the number of two-quasiparticle bound states}

 In this section, we obtain an estimate for the number of two-quantum bound states.
-Firstly, note that for the case $m=0$ (zero angular momentum), it is not difficult to see that the potential will be uniquely attractive, as we can see through a direct inspection of Eq.(\ref{EffecPot}) (see also Fig.1).
+Firstly, note that for the case $m=0$ (zero angular momentum), it is not difficult to see that the potential will be uniquely attractive, as we can see through a direct inspection of Eq.(\ref{EffecPot}) (see Figure \ref{Well1}).

 The potential (\ref{EffecPot}) behaves, qualitatively, as the Coulomb potential in three dimensional space, and if there are bound states in the model, these will probably appear for vanishing angular momentum ($m=0$) state (or $s$-wave state as it is most known) since the potential is uniquely attractive.
-Note that if we keep the parameter $C$ fixed and increase the angular momentum in a unit, the centrifugal term which is positive gives a repulsive contribution to the effective potential and may even exceed the attractive term (see Fig.2).
-On the other hand, a somewhat more careful analysis of the effective potential ($v_{\rm eff}(s)$) function (\ref{EffecPot}) suggests that by increasing the value of $C$, for a given value of $m$, the attractive contribution may be greater than the repulsive one (this is shown in Fig.3 for $C>1$).
+Note that if we keep the parameter $C$ fixed and increase the angular momentum in a unit, the centrifugal term which is positive gives a repulsive contribution to the effective potential and may even exceed the attractive term (see Figure \ref{Well2}).

+On the other hand, a somewhat more careful analysis of the effective potential ($v_{\rm eff}(s)$) function (\ref{EffecPot}) suggests that by increasing the value of $C$, for a given value of $m$, the attractive contribution may be greater than the repulsive one (this is shown in Figure \ref{Well3} for $C>1$).
 Next we obtain the upper limit number of two-quasiparticle bound states for any value of the angular momentum, $m$.
 We start with the angular momentum $m > 0$ and use the following

 \begin{theorem}[N. Set\^o~\cite{Seto}, Theorem 3.2] For $2m+d-2 \geqslant 1$, the number of bound states, $N_d^m$, produced by the potential $V$, satisfying the condition

 in the $m$-th wave in the $d$-dimensional space satisfies the inequality